HarryPaniccc/DnD/Gunslinger Fighter Archetype.md

 > Choose one of the following passives ()
 #### Caliber Feature
 ##### Artillerist
-When you hit an attack with a firearm, roll a percentile dice.
+When you hit an attack with a firearm, roll percentile dice.
 If the number rolled is equal to or lower than your level the attack critically hits.

 ##### Outlaw
 Each time you kill an enemy creature you earn a point.
 When you reload a firearm, you use all the points you've accumulated.
 For each point, the same number of initial bullets fired from that firearm will deal an additional die of damage.